 - Extended supervision.
 If your child is too sick to stay in school, you will be called to pick up your student promptly.

-- We cannot diagnose illnesses or injuries.
+- Any clinic services.
+We cannot diagnose illnesses or treat injuries.

-So, isn't there a nurse in the Health Room?
+Wait, isn't there a nurse in the Health Room?

 If your child has a life-threatening health condition, the following requirements must be met before your child can attend school.
 If you have any questions, please call Health Services support personnel at our Special Services Office (425) 936-1201.